 Magnesium has long been a neglected mineral.
 Health care providers are more likely to pay attention to minerals such as potassium, although some of the same drugs that lead to potassium depletion also affect magnesium.
 On the other hand, scientists have evidence that adequate magnesium levels are critical for maintaining good vitamin D levels.
 How does magnesium affect your heart?
+One reader shared a fascinating story suggesting that low magnesium could interfere with heart rhythm.

 Adequate Magnesium for Heart Health: